Aggressive Representation For Victims Of Dangerous Drugs

 - Pradaxa (dabigatran).
 An anticoagulant (or blood thinner), Pradaxa is prescribed as an alternative to warfarin.
-Unlike drugs like Warfarin, however, there is no way to reverse the anticoagulant effect of the drug in the event of major bleeding.
+Unlike drugs like warfarin, however, there is no way to reverse the anticoagulant effect of the drug in the event of major bleeding.
 Numerous deaths are believed to have occurred because of this.

 - Zoloft (sertraline).
 Primarily prescribed for major depression in adult outpatients, Zoloft can have detrimental side effects.
 In 2013, it was the most prescribed antidepressant on the U.S. retail market, with over 41 million prescriptions.
 Zoloft is available in generic form, which can bring the quality of its manufacture into question.
-In addition, it is believed to cause fetal defects such as heart problems, spinal bifida, and lung, abdominal, and cranial defects.
+In addition, it is believed to cause fetal defects such as heart problems, spina bifida, and lung, abdominal and cranial defects.